 Diagnosing substance abuse is not as complicated as many might think.
 Only two out of the list of symptoms which would indicate substance use disorder have to be present over a period of 12 months, according to the Diagnostic and Statistical Manual.
 Many people aren’t aware of how simple and common the early signs of substance abuse are.
 Focusing on the more developed signs of substance abuse like cravings and withdrawals, they miss the early behavioral symptoms.
 Early intervention is proven to be most effective in abstinence after treatment.

-- Drinking more alcohol than normal, but justifying it: For those who are abusing alcohol, there is always a reason to drink.
-Once they start building a tolerance and need to drink more, there is always a reason to drink more as well.
-Despite growing consequences of drinking more and more, the alcohol consumption continues to build.
+For those who are abusing alcohol, there is always a reason to drink.
+Once they start building tolerance and need to drink more, there is always a reason to drink more as well.
+Despite the growing consequences of drinking more and more, alcohol consumption continues to build.

 Substance abuse affects all areas of life.
 Friendships, social circles, romantic relationships, family relationships, and any kind of human to human interaction changes significantly when substance abuse becomes part of the picture.

 Denial is a common part of substance abuse.
 When substance abuse is in its early stages and there doesn’t seem to be a problem which is fully developed, denial will be at its worst because substance abuse in mild forms is very common.

 Admitting there is a problem; admitting they cannot or will not stop

 As substance abuse becomes more developed it becomes more difficult to deny there is any problem.
 A hallmark of substance abuse is actually admitting there is a problem but continuing to abuse substances despite the problem.